m0lentum/molentum.github.io/content/notes/stuff-i-liked-in-2025/index.md

 - **Embrium — Timekeeper** (melodic black)
 - **Buried Realm — The Dormant Darkness** (tech/melodeath)
 - **Novelists — CODA** (prog/metalcore)
+- **Fractal Universe — The Great Filters** (prog/death)
+- **Destinity — Ascension** (melodeath)
 - **Shadow of Intent — Imperium Delirium** (symphonic deathcore)
+- **Ancient Bards — Artifex** (symphonic/power)
+- **Azure Emote — Cryptic Aura** (symphonic prog/death)
+- **Blackbraid — Blackbraid III** (atmospheric black)
+- **Spire of Lazarus — Those Who Live In Death** (tech/deathcore)

 ## Books

+### Nonfiction

+I've been reading so much for my studies this year
+I haven't had the energy to read any more nonfiction for leisure, but I want to highlight one textbook I read:

+**Tristan Needham — Visual Differential Geometry and Forms**<br/>
+Beautifully written and illustrated, full of humor, useful intuition, fascinating historical notes, and _Star Trek_ references.
+The only textbook I've had so much _fun_ reading
+I'd even open it on weekends.
+Math (and science in general) would be better with more pictures of fruit and phrases like "therefore, reaching upward, we may now touch the face of God".
+The lengthy recommended reading list at the end of the book will certainly keep me occupied for years to come.

+### Fiction

 **Max Gladstone — Three Parts Dead** (The Craft Sequence)<br/>
 A fantasy interpretation of our modern world